fooqri/fooqri.github.io/source/_posts/2016-03-11-Org-Export-Configurations.markdown

 # Exporting to Markdown

 The configuration below will export markdown every time an org file is saved.
 It will also save a copy of the exported file to my Google Drive folder.
 This way my notes are always available from any web browser.
+The [Minamalist Markdown Editor](https://chrome.google.com/webstore/detail/minimalist-markdown-edito/pghodfjepegmciihfhdipmimghiakcjf?hl=en) is a nice tool for viewing these documents on a Chromebook.

 The (C-c m) keyboard sequence will open the markdown version of the current buffer in Marked 2.
 Because all notes are automatically converted the *Marked 2* app will also allow you to follow note links to any interlinked notes. *Marked 2* provides a very nice reading interface for detailed notes so having this option is handy.